SimpleTechture/simpletechture.github.io/_posts/2015-06-01-workingwithgithub.markdown

 layout: post
 title: Working with Git(Hub)
 tags:
-- source control
+- Source Control
-- git
+- Git
-- github
+- GitHub
 ---

 This article describes two possible development workflows called Git-Flow and GitHub-Flow.
 Git-Flow is a more strict development workflow based on the concept of releases, GitHub-Flow is a lightweight development workflow especially suited for continuous deployment.
 At this moment Git-Flow aligns best with how we develop projects and perform maintenance for clients.
 Therefore,  we standardized on using Git-Flow for projects.